TeresaEL/TeresaEL/README.md

 ### Hi, I'm Lily 👋
-- 🔭 &nbsp; I am a Junior student of Big Data Management and Application from Dongbei University of Finance and Economics.<br>
+- 🔭 &nbsp; I am a Junior student majoring in Big Data Management and Application from Dongbei University of Finance and Economics.<br>
 - 👯 &nbsp; I’m looking to collaborate on  anything.
 I love tinkering and making honest mistakes.<br>
 - 😄 &nbsp; I enjoy what I am doing and expect myself to be a full stack software engineer and data scientist.<br>